Enbridge violated the easement that allows it to use the Great Lakes for its pipeline in several ways (watch video).

 Urge President Biden to ActSeveral troubling factors have come together that cause grave concern:

-• An anchor strike from a ship in peril in 2018 gashed and dented both underwater pipelines
+• An anchor strike in 2018 from a ship in peril gashed and dented both underwater pipelines.

-• The age, location, and questionable condition of the pipeline
+• The age, location, and questionable condition of the pipeline.

 • An increase in the volume and pressure of fluids moving through the pipelines

-• The lack of proactive regulatory environments in Michigan and at the federal level
+• The lack of proactive regulatory environments in Michigan and at the federal level.

 • University of Michigan scientists modeled the currents in the Straits of Mackinac and called it "the worst possible place for an oil spill in the Great Lakes."